KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - eslint                    ^8.56.0  →  ^9.21.0
    - node-html-parser          ^6.1.12  →   ^7.0.1

-2. WARN  eslint@8.56.0: 2023-12-15T22:55:11.833Z
+2. [103m WARN [49m [33meslint@8.56.0: 2023-12-15T22:55:11.833Z[39m
-deprecated: This version is no longer supported.
-Please see https://eslint.org/version-support for other options.
+[33mdeprecated: This version is no longer supported.
+Please see https://eslint.org/version-support for other options.[39m

 ### [MMM-TransLoc by OrangeHoopla](https://github.com/OrangeHoopla/MMM-TransLoc)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Transmission by nikxif](https://github.com/nikxif/MMM-Transmission)